Free Account Planning & Management Template [2024]

 Clear Framework for Tracking and Measurement

-The template provides a clear framework for tracking progress against objectives, key performance indicators and KPIs.
+The template provides strategic account managers with a clear framework for tracking progress against objectives, key performance indicators and KPIs.
 Account managers can easily measure success, identify areas for improvement, and refine strategies to drive better results for clients.

-A strategic account management and planning template is not just a document; it's a tool that enhances collaboration, drives accountability, and optimises client relationships.
+A strategic account management and planning template is not just a document; it's a valuable tool, that enhances collaboration, drives accountability, and optimises client relationships.

 How to Create an Account Planning Template?